-Last updated on November 5th, 2019
+Last updated on April 10th, 2023

-Here Are 10 Different Types Of Logos
+Here Are 11 Different Types Of Logos

 01. Lettermarks Or Monogram Logos

-As the name suggests, these are the logos which consist of the brand’s name.
-Look at HBO, CNN, IBM, NASA, and HP names, do you find anything common?
+As the name suggests, these are the logos that consist of the brand’s name.
+Look at HBO, CNN, IBM, NASA, and HP names.
+Do you find anything common?
 They stand for a famous company’s name.

 And guess what?
-They all are the brands’ people hardly forget about!
-Each of these brands has used their initials as a logo instead of going for a fancy image.
+They all are the brands people hardly forget about!
+Each of these brands has used its initials as a logo instead of going for a fancy image.

-It’s a typography-based logo design which uses a few letters.
+It’s a typography-based logo design that uses a few letters.
 This type of logo is all about minimalism.
-Lettermark logos are perfect at streamlining any brand that has a longer than usual name.
+Lettermark logos are perfect for streamlining any brand that has a longer than usual name.

 Don’t worry if you are new in the market.
 You can add the full name of your business right at the bottom of the logo for branding.

-As logotypes are easy to create, you can take the help of a logo maker.
+As logo types are easy to create, you can take the help of a logo maker.
 In case you don’t want to spend a lot, it’s the best way to go.

 02. Logotypes Or Wordmarks

 A wordmark logo looks exactly like a lettermark.
-However, it is slightly different than the later one.
+However, it is slightly different from the latter one.
 This type of logo doesn’t focus on the initials but the complete name of a brand.

 Since the spotlight will be on your name, you need to pick a typeface that captures the essence of your brand.
-If your business is related to federal agencies, go with traditional font.
+If your business is related to federal agencies, go with a traditional font.
 However, if it’s in the fashion domain, go for stylish, high-end fonts.

 Looking For Logo Design?